nightsha/SVG-Logo-Maker-MOD-10/README.md

 # SVG-Logo-Maker-MOD-10
 A logo generator using SVG
+# Examples Folder
+// This folder contains example SVG files created with the app.

 <!--
 It seems like you have a project directory structure for an Object-oriented programming challenge that involves creating an SVG Logo maker.
 While the provided structure is quite detailed, here are some additional details you might consider including in your project: